jakergrossman/dots/README.md

 cd ~/dotfiles
 ```

-in order to use this vim configuration, you must first initialize the submodules for the plugins
+in order to setup the required submodules, run the following commands:
-with the following commands:

 ```
 git submodule init